Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 This can be an alarming sight, but don’t panic!
 In most cases, a small amount of oil leaking from the exhaust is not a cause for concern.

-However, if you notice a large amount of oil coming out of exhaust, or if the oil is thick and black, it could be a sign of a serious problem with your engine.
+However, if you notice a large amount of oil coming out of the exhaust or if the oil is thick and black, it could be a sign of a severe problem with your engine.

-If you see either of these things, it’s important to take your car to a mechanic right away to have it checked out.
+If you see either of these things, you must take your car to a mechanic immediately to check it out.

 In this blog post, we’ll explain what’s happening, the symptoms of oil coming out of exhaust, and how to fix it.